gurcuff91/mongotoy/docs/docs/database.md

 ### Objects

-The `objects` method in the `Session` class facilitates the creation of an `Objects` instance, which allows for querying documents of a specified type within the session context.
+The `objects()` method in the `Session` class facilitates the creation of an `mongotoy.db.Objects` instance, which allows for querying documents of a specified type within the session context.
 It provides flexibility in querying documents and supports deep dereferencing when needed.
 See [objects](/gurcuff91/mongotoy/docs/objects)

 ````python